tristanpendergrass/supreme-couscous/README.md

 # Roadmap

-Improve look and feel of simple moves
+## Improve look and feel of simple moves

 [x] Support multiple moves per ally
 [x] Randomly choose between moves
-[x] Allow inputs to be shown that aren't part of recipe [ ] Change recipes to approximately match simple CSD foods [ ] Inputs should be disabled after being selected once [ ] Inputs should "flash" before being disabled when selected to give tactile feedback to player [ ] Design "quality" measure affected by accuracy
+[x] Allow inputs to be shown that aren't part of recipe [ ] Inputs should be disabled after being selected once [ ] Inputs should "flash" before being disabled when selected to give tactile feedback to player [ ] Change recipes to approximately match simple CSD foods

-Add more advanced moves
+## Add more advanced moves

-Add dodging or some sort of enemy interaction
+## Add dodging or some sort of enemy interaction